lkoepsel/AVR_C/README.md

 # Programming the Arduino Uno in C
 This repository provides a framework in  Standard C which mirrors that of the Arduino framework.
-This allows a student to program the ATmega328P using C in a relatively familar context.
+This allows a student to program the ATmega328P using C in a relatively familar (Arduino) context.
 The value of programming the ATmega328P in C is that it is easier to understand some of the C concepts using an 8-bit processor as compared to programming in C on a PC.
 It also allows someone to learn how to program an embedded microcontroller in an easier environment than one like the Raspberry Pi Pico (32-bit microcontroller).

 In order to use this framework, one must install the avr-gcc tool chain appropriate for their platform (Linux, macOS, or Windows).
 The directions to do so is [here](https://wellys.com/posts/avr_c_setup/).
 ## Arduino Framework  and standard C Replacement Routines
 Much of the C Standard Library is provided by [AVR Libc](https://www.nongnu.org/avr-libc/).
 I recommend having a link to the online manual open while developing code.
 The code in this repository is the code required to program the Uno using similar routines as in the Arduino Framework.

 ### Arduino Framework

+#### Requires an #include for any function
+* #include "unolib.h" - General definitions
+Library still needs work to be setup correctly.
+At present, any function called requires an #include "functionname.h" to be used.
+For example, to use analogRead(), #include "analogRead.h".

+* **analogRead(pin)**: read one of the 6 Analog pins (A0-A5).
+Returns a 10-bit value in reference to AREF see [analogReference()](https://www.arduino.cc/reference/en/language/functions/analog-io/analogreference/).
+In this case, it only DEFAULT value of 5V.
 * **analogWrite(pin, n)**: setup the Timer/Counters to provide a PWM signal.
 	* pin = Arduino UNO Pin Number, must have a "\~" in its name (3, 5, 6, 9, 10, 11)
 	* n = n/255 Duty Cycle, i.e; n=127, 127/255 \~= 50% duty cycle